vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-billing.md

 `useBilling` composable can be use to:

+* Loading billing address for the current cart.
 * Saving billing address for the current cart.
-* Loading billing address for the current cart.

 ## API

-- `save` - a main querying function that is used to query products from eCommerce platform and populate the `products` object with the result.
-Every time you invoke this function API request is made.
+- `load` - function for fetching billing address.
+When invoked, it requests data from the API and populates `billing` property.
 This method accepts a single `params` object.
+The params has the following option:

+    - `customQuery?: CustomQuery`

-The `params` has the following options:
+- `save` - function for saving billing address.
+This method accepts a single `saveParams` object.
+The `saveParams` has the following options:

     - `billingDetails: Address`